ins8ai/Documents/README.md

 # Documentation / Guides

-Repository for relevant documentation and guides prepared by the ins8.ai team.
+Repo for relevant documentation and guides prepared by the ins8.ai team.